-Wednesday 8 October at 6:40pm for 7:05pm start
+Wednesday 5 November at 6:40pm for 7:05pm start

-September Movie Night - French/Tunisian
+October Movie Night - Classic

-And our wonderful tireless volunteers Paula, Susan, Viv and Bruce.
+And to our wonderful tireless volunteers Paula, Susan, Viv and Bruce.
 Thank you everyone for taking us around the world one movie at a time!

-If you enjoyed our September movie event - or you didn't - please take our survey to provide us with feedback so we can continue to improve your movie experience!
+If you enjoyed our October movie event - or you didn't - please take our survey to provide us with feedback so we can continue to improve your movie experience!